refinery-labs/refinery/customer-docs/refinery/docs/blocks/index.md

 ## API Response Block

 `API Response Block` is a block which will return the data returned from a linked `Code Block` as an HTTP response.
-An `API Response Block` is used downstream in a chain of Lambdas which started with an API Endpoint trigger.
+An `API Response Block` is used downstream in a chain of `Code Blocks` which started with an API Endpoint trigger.
 Note that due to the [hard AWS  limit](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#api-gateway-execution-service-limits-table) of 29 seconds before API Endpoints time out, the transition to an API Response must occur in this time frame.
 If the pipeline execution starts with an API Endpoint and the intermediary `Code Block` executions take longer than 29 seconds the request will time out.

 If the data passed as input to the `API Response Block` does not contain the `body` key, then the data will be returned as a JSON blob in a HTTP response with the `Content-Type` set to `application/json`.
 For finer-grained control over the HTTP response, such as the ability to set headers, status codes, and more, return a JSON structure which complies with the proper format for [AWS HTTP responses](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format).